Mirzakhani's frequencies of simple closed geodesics on hyperbolic surfaces in large genus and with many cusps: Statement of the Conjecture

 where the function $f:[0,\infty) \mapsto \mathbb{R}$ is continuous and increases monotonously from $f(0) = 1$ to $f(\infty) = \sqrt{2}$ and the error term $\varepsilon(g,n)$ tends to $0$ as $g \rightarrow \infty$ uniformly in $n$. \end{conj}

 M. Mirzakhani has proved in \cite{Mirzakhani:2008ola} that the ratio of frequencies of a given hyperbolic surface depends only on the topological properties, i.e. the genus $g$ and the number of cusps $n$.
-An explicit example is given by Ber's hairy torus, which is a torus of $n^2$ cusps.
-We can take a very symmetric taking a very symmetric hairy torus such as in \cite{Buser1992GeometryAS} section 5.3, or take a random shape hairy torus with the same number of cusps, but the ratio $\frac{c_{g,n,sep}}{c_{g,n,nonsep} }$ would always be $\frac{1}{6}$.
+An explicit example is given by Bers' hairy torus, which is a torus of $n^2$ cusps.
+We can take a very symmetric hairy torus such as in \cite{Buser1992GeometryAS} section 5.3, or take a random shape hairy torus with the same number of cusps, but the ratio $\frac{c_{g,n,\mathrm{sep}}}{c_{g,n,\mathrm{nonsep}} }$ will always be $\frac{1}{6}$.

-The large $g$ asymptotic of $\frac{c_{g,n,sep}}{c_{g,n,nonsep} }$ when $1 \ll g \ll n$ (Remark 2.14 in \cite{dgzz23}) and $1 \ll n \ll g$ (Theorem 2.15 in \cite{dgzz23}) are already proved in \cite{dgzz23}, which reveals that the function $f$ has $f(0)=1$ and $f(\infty) = \sqrt{2}$.
+The large $g$ asymptotic of $\frac{c_{g,n,\mathrm{sep}}}{c_{g,n,\mathrm{nonsep}} }$ when $1 \ll g \ll n$ (Remark 2.14 in \cite{dgzz23}) and $1 \ll n \ll g$ (Theorem 2.15 in \cite{dgzz23}) are already proved in \cite{dgzz23}, which reveals that the function $f$ has $f(0)=1$ and $f(\infty) = \sqrt{2}$.

-The above conjecture clarifies that the ratio has a very controlled behaviour under the variation of $\frac{n}{g}$ when $g$ is large, in contrast to geometric quantities such as Witten-Kontsevich correlators, spectral gap of Laplacian operators and Cheeger constant.
+The above conjecture clarifies that the ratio has a very controlled behaviour under the variation of $\frac{n}{g}$ when $g$ is large, in contrast to geometric quantities such as the spectral gap of Laplacian operators and Cheeger constant.
 The discussion of Witten–Kontsevich correlators includes works of A. Aggarwal, in \cite{aggarwal2021large}, where it was proved that Witten–Kontsevich correlators, after normalization, are uniformly close to 1 in the regime $n^2 \ll g$ and might explode exponentially otherwise.